“He leadeth me beside the still waters” (Psalm 23).

 The fear of those disciples brought forth an evidence of the divine power of the Lord, a gleam of His Godhead glory.
 With tender compassion in His heart for their weakness, with the quiet of an eternal calm in His eyes, and with omnipotence in the words of His mouth, He spoke to the storm; and the great billows fell at His feet in mute submission as cowers a spaniel at the feet of his master.

-The disciples marveled at that mighty act, and, indeed, it was wonderful; but whether of the twain commands our deepest admiration, the peace in the tempest, or the power over it?
+The disciples marveled at that mighty act, and, indeed, it was wonderful; but which of the two demands our deepest admiration, the peace in the tempest, or the power over it?

 Christians, let us trust in the Lord at all times; let us recline upon His bosom, and believe that He will not permit a single circumstance, or place us in any situation which will not further in our souls the purposes of His changeless love.
 So shall we be led by the waters of quietness.
 And though in the world we shall have tribulation, yet in Him we shall have peace.